Tasmania: Road

 Within the state, the primary form of transport is by road.
 Since the 1980s, many of the state's highways have undergone regular upgrades.
 These include the Hobart Southern Outlet, Launceston Southern Outlet, Bass Highway reconstruction, and the Huon Highway.
-Public transport is provided by Metro Tasmania bus services, regular taxis and Hobart only UBER ride-share services within urban areas, with Redline Coaches, Tassielink Transit and Callows Coaches providing bus service between population centres.
+Public transport is provided by Metro Tasmania bus services, regular taxis and Hobart only UBER ride-share services within urban areas, with Kinetic Tasmania, Tassielink Transit, Manions Coaches, Area Connect and Calows Coaches providing bus service between population centres.

 Rail

-Rail transport in Tasmania consists of narrow-gauge lines to all four major population centres and to mining and forestry operations on the west coast and in the northwest.
+Rail transport in Tasmania consists of narrow-gauge lines to major population centres and to mining and forestry operations on the west coast and in the northwest.
 Services are operated by TasRail.
-Regular passenger train services in the state ceased in 1977; the only scheduled trains are for freight, but there are tourist trains in specific areas, for example the West Coast Wilderness Railway.
+Regular passenger train services in the state ceased in 1978; the only scheduled trains are freight, but there are tourist and heritage trains on several closed alignments, for example the West Coast Wilderness Railway between Queenstown and Strahan.
 There is an ongoing proposal to reinstate commuter trains to Hobart.
-This idea however lacks political motivation.
+This idea however lacks political motivation due to ongoing scrutiny about the Macquarie Point Stadium.
+The centre of TasRail's freight network is the state of the art Brighton Transport Hub in Hobart's northern suburbs.
+Other major rail hubs are located at Burnie and East Tamar Junction.
+Rail maintenance and loading facilities are located here.
+The busiest rail service in the state is TasRail's cement trains running between Devonport and Railton.
+Mainline heritage rail services ceased in 2004 after Pacific National revoked their permission to run.

 Shipping

-The port of Hobart is the second deepest natural port in the world, second to only Rio de Janeiro in Brazil.
-There is a substantial amount of commercial and recreational shipping within the harbour, and the port hosts approximately 120 cruise ships during the warmer half of the year, and there are occasional visits from military vessels.
+There is a substantial amount of commercial and recreational shipping within Hobart's harbour, and the port hosts approximately 120 cruise ships during the warmer half of the year, and there are occasional visits from military vessels.

 Burnie and Devonport on the northwest coast host ports and several other coastal towns host either small fishing ports or substantial marinas.
-The domestic sea route between Tasmania and the mainland is serviced by Bass Strait passenger/vehicle ferries operated by the Tasmanian government-owned TT-Line.
+The domestic sea route between Tasmania and the mainland is serviced by Bass Strait passenger/vehicle ferries operated by the Tasmanian government-owned Spirit of Tasmania.
 The state is also home to Incat, a manufacturer of very high-speed aluminium catamarans that regularly broke records when they were first launched.
-The state government tried using them on the Bass Strait run but eventually decided to discontinue the run because of concerns over viability and the suitability of the vessels for the extreme weather conditions sometimes experienced in the strait.